 Clayton Early Learning takes extensive measures to ensure that the neediest children are served within a program option appropriate to their family needs and considers birth-to-five continuity for transitioning children across options.
-The goal is to maximize the number of qualified community families served by maintaining enrollment at full capacity in all of the program options.

-As openings become available and prior to the first day of school, an interdisciplinary group of admissions and Family Engagement staff meet weekly to ensure that all open Head Start slots are filled for each program option.
-After initial contact by phone letter of home visit, families with poor attendance are encouraged to complete an Attendance Plan of Action with their CFE.
-If poor attendance persists, the CFE will send the family an Attendance Concern Letter and schedule a time to complete an Attendance Success Plan.
+The goal is to maximize the number of qualified community families served by maintaining enrollment at full capacity in all of the program options in the most equitable way utilizing the program selection criteria on which to base priority for services.
+As openings become available and prior to the first day of school, an interdisciplinary group that includes the admissions and Family Engagement staff meet weekly to ensure that all open Head Start slots are filled for each program option.
+To ensure that children are in attendance a minimum of 85% of the time, Child Family Educators and teachers adhere to the Attendance Standard Operating Procedure.
+This procedure details that after initial contact by phone, letter, or home visit, families with poor attendance are encouraged to complete an Attendance Plan of Action with their CFE.
+If poor attendance persists, the CFE will send the family an Attendance Concern Letter and schedules a time to complete an Attendance Success Plan.
+If that Plan is not successful and poor attendance persists, the CFE will work with the family to determine an option which would better suit the family's needs such as home based or a program closer to their home.
 No other refinements have been made to the eligibility, recruitment, selection, enrollment and attendance procedures described in the baseline application.
+Clayton has hired a new Admissions Specialist, Victor Sanchez.